oracolo81/custom-gutenberg-block/README.md

 ## Installation

-1. Download the plugin ZIP file from the [releases page](https://github.com/carmelocutrera/custom-gutenberg-block/releases/tag/latest)
+1. Download the plugin ZIP file from the [main](https://github.com/oracolo81/custom-gutenberg-block/archive/refs/heads/main.zip)
 2. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.

-## Deployment

-1. Install dependencies: `cd custom-gutenberg-block-plugin && npm install`
-2. To run the plugin in development mode: `npm start`
-3. To create the production code: `npm run build`
-4. To run unit test: `npm test`

 ## Usage